The Bachelor Finale Part 2 Recap: That Actually Was the Most Dramatic Finale Ever | TV Guide

 Okay I just have to hand it to Chris Harrison - this truly IS the most dramatic finale of #TheBachelor I have ever seen— Charlotte Wilder (@TheWilderThings) March 11, 2020

 It was Madi's turn to speak.
 "At the end of the day, it is what it is," she said.
-She didn't really say anything.
+She didn't really say anything of substance because she was trying to be diplomatic.
 She graciously declined to say anything negative about Peter's family.
 She asked what Peter thought.
 He said they were concerned, but he understood.
 And he asked them to give Madi a chance, because he loved her.

 Barb said she just wanted what was best for Peter, and Madi wasn't willing to compromise.
 Peter gave his heart to two women, and only one gave her heart to him.
 Madi interrupted, and said it wasn't just Peter's journey, it was hers, too, and she was choosing Peter as much as he was choosing her.